samyilin/dotfiles/README.md

    moment.
 Once I consider this to be important, I will put this into TODO.

+2. Terminal emulator.
+They are easy enough to customize, mostly.
+Plus, I don't really use a certain one cross-platform right now, so don't really want to set up a lot of settings.json file just for color schemes.
 ## Emacs?

 Tried it for a bit, I realized the following puzzle/conondrum: